YahudaIskariyot/YahudaIskariyot/README.md

-# No more than a human.
-No more than electrical charges in a vessel.
+# No more than electrical charges in a vessel.
+Human
+: A member of the primate genus Homo, especially a member of the species Homo sapiens, distinguished from other apes by a large brain and the capacity for speech.
+: Not the leader of the universe.

 ## About me
 - Learning Cybersecurity